-“In times of crisis and tragedy, it is especially important that public companies and executives provide full, fair, and truthful disclosures to the markets,” SEC Chair Gary Gensler said in a statement, adding that Boeing and Muilenburg failed in their obligations.
-“They misled investors by providing assurances about the safety of the 737 MAX, despite knowing about serious safety concerns.”
+"In times of crisis and tragedy, it is especially important that public companies and executives provide full, fair, and truthful disclosures to the markets.
+The Boeing Company and its former CEO, Dennis Muilenburg, failed in this most basic obligation," SEC Chair Gary Gensler said.
+(Reporting by David Shepardson, Editing by Franklin Paul)